GioGioWasTaken/Linux-Machine/Brain/Misc/Miscellaneous_Thoughts_On_Existence.md

 - Iroh

 "Never make decisions when you're suffering.
 Only make decisions while you are comfortamble and relaxed.
 When you're you're sufferring, execute.
 Follow your own predetermined will as if it's orders."

+"In my opinion, if a character in any medium of a story is worth shedding tears over, they are no longer a character but a person I don't know. "